andreatramacere/jetset/doc/user_guide/documentation_notebooks/jet_model_phys_SSC/Jet_example_phys_SSC.rst

 .. parsed-literal::

-    tested on jetset 1.2.0rc6
+    tested on jetset 1.2.0rc13

-In this section we describe how  to build a model of jet able to reproduce SSC/EC emission processes, using the :class:`.Jet` class from the :mod:`.jet_model` module. to This class through a flexible and intuitive interface allows to access the C numerical code that provides an accurate and fast computation of the synchrotron and inverse Compton processes.
+In this section we describe how  to build a model of jet able to reproduce SSC/EC emission processes, using the :class:`.Jet` class from the :mod:`.jet_model` module.
+This class, through a flexible and intuitive interface, allows to access the C numerical code that provides an accurate and fast computation of the synchrotron and inverse Compton processes.

 Basic setup
 -----------